Medford, New Jersey: History

-In 1820, when the post office opened, the area was officially called Medford of Upper Evesham, using a name that had been pushed by Mark Reeve, a developer who had recently visited Medford, Massachusetts.
-On March 1, 1847, Medford Township was "set apart from" Evesham Township by Act of the New Jersey Legislature.
-The first township meeting was held at the Cross Roads (County Route 541 and Church Road) on March 9, 1847.
-The seat of township government remained there for several years.
-Part of Medford Township was taken on February 19, 1852, to form Shamong Township.
-On March 14, 1860, portions were taken to form Lumberton.
-The borders remained unchanged until May 17, 1939, when Medford Lakes was formed.
+In 1820, the area officially adopted the name Medford of Upper Evesham with the establishment of a post office.
+This name was proposed by Mark Reeve, a developer who had recently visited Medford, Massachusetts.
+On March 1, 1847, Medford Township was formally separated from Evesham Township by an Act of the New Jersey Legislature.
+The first township meeting took place at the Cross Roads (now the intersection of County Route 541 and Church Road) on March 9, 1847, which remained the seat of township government for several years.
+Over time, the boundaries of Medford Township were altered, with portions taken to form Shamong Township in 1852 and Lumberton in 1860.
+The borders remained unchanged until 1939, when Medford Lakes was incorporated.

-A thriving glass-making industry developed in Medford as early as 1825 with a glass-making furnace that manufactured window panes.
-By 1850, William Porter was operating a glass factory on a triangle of property formed by South Main Street, Mill Street, and Trimble Street.
-Glass-making operations continued on the property throughout the 1880s under company names including Medford Glass Works and Star Glass, which at its peak employed about 250 workers and built up a "company town" of sorts with houses for owners and managers and housing for workers.
-A company store enabled workers to exchange scrip for food and necessities.
-Glass-making operations ended around 1925, and the factory was torn down by the mid-1940s.
-Today, many of the nearly 30 workers' homes are neatly kept on Trimble and Mill Streets, as well as the owners' / managers' residence at 126 South Main Street and the company store at 132 South Main Street.
+By 1825, a thriving glass-making industry had emerged in Medford, beginning with a furnace that produced window panes.
+By 1850, William Porter operated a glass factory on a triangular property bordered by South Main Street, Mill Street, and Trimble Street.
+The factory, which operated under names such as Medford Glass Works and Star Glass throughout the 1880s, employed approximately 250 workers at its peak.
+It fostered a "company town" atmosphere, providing housing for owners, managers, and workers, as well as a company store where workers could exchange scrip for food and necessities.
+Glass-making operations ceased around 1925, and the factory was demolished by the mid-1940s.
+Today, nearly 30 workers' homes are preserved on Trimble Street and Mill Street, along with the owners' and managers' residence at 126 South Main Street and the former company store at 132 South Main Street.

-Dr. James Still (1812–1882), a self-educated African-American physician known as "the Black Doctor of the Pines," lived and treated patients in Medford.
-Dr. Still's home was torn down in 1932, but his remaining office building was purchased for preservation by the State of New Jersey in 2006.
-Today it is the Dr. James Still Historic Office Site and Education Center.
+Dr. James Still (1812–1882), a self-taught African-American physician known as "the Black Doctor of the Pines," lived and practiced in Medford.
+Although his home was demolished in 1932, his office building was preserved when the State of New Jersey acquired it in 2006.
+It now serves as the Dr. James Still Historic Office Site and Education Center.

-Medford's location along the Camden and Atlantic Railroad increased trade, and Medford expanded rapidly in the years after the Civil War.
-By the 1920s, the rail line had been dismantled, and the mill industry was in decline.
-Still, Medford's proximity to Philadelphia and Camden County allowed the township's growth to continue as many families moved from the city to a more rural area.
+Medford's location along the Camden and Atlantic Railroad facilitated trade and contributed to rapid growth in the years following the American Civil War.
+By the 1920s, however, the railroad line had been dismantled, and the milling industry began to decline.
+Despite these changes, Medford continued to grow, largely due to its proximity to Philadelphia and Camden County, attracting families seeking a more rural lifestyle away from urban areas.